Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 Apart from all the DNA polymerases, two other types of polymerase are also present in nature which are very essentially required for the survival of an organism.

-The reverse transcriptase enzyme is an RNA dependent DNA polymerase which has the ability to synthesise the DNA strand from the RNA.
+The reverse transcriptase enzyme is an RNA-dependent DNA polymerase that has the ability to synthesize the DNA strand from the RNA.

 Although it is not found in the eukaryotes, it is present only in retroviruses.

-The retroviruses having an RNA as their genetic material required a special mechanism which synthesises DNA from the RNA.
+The retroviruses having an RNA as their genetic material required a special mechanism that synthesizes DNA from the RNA.
 The reverse transcriptase facilitates this function.

-Actually, the telomerase is not a true DNA polymerase, but it synthesises the DNA sequences at the end of chromosomes.
+Actually, the telomerase is not a true DNA polymerase, but it synthesizes the DNA sequences at the end of chromosomes.